au5ton/buccaneer/README.md

 - Run: `git clone https://github.com/au5ton/buccaneer.git`
 - Run: `cd buccaneer`
 - Run: `npm install`
-- Open: `constants_template.js` and follow the instructions
+- Open in a code editor: `constants_template.js` and follow the instructions
 - Run: `node app.js --spamChat 💩 10`, the poop emoji being your chat message and the *10* being the amount of times you want that message posted
 - The program is running and spamming